 Prevention is important when it comes to avoiding nursing home and elder abuse.
 Do your best to select a trusted nursing home in Kansas City for your loved one.
 Scout different locations, read reviews, and visit the establishment in person to find the best fit.
 Your loved one might not speak up about abuse once at the facility.
 It’s up to you to visit the nursing home regularly, search for signs of potential abuse, and report any questionable actions or injuries to the authorities.

 Stay in touch with your elderly loved one, keep him or her as active as possible, support interactions with the community, be wary of friends or caregivers in need of money, and – most of all – encourage your loved one to speak up about any neglect or abuse.
 Listen to your loved one’s allegations of abuse and take claims seriously.
-Let your loved one know that you believe him or her and will talk to a lawyer right away.
-Contact Wendt Law Firm P.C. when you’re ready to take aggressive action against nursing home abuse.
+Let your loved one know that you believe him or her and will talk to a Kansas City nursing home abuse lawyer right away.